 - paying RBF funds for the residential costs of eligible students

-- reporting any anticipated underspend to EFA as soon as possible
+- reporting any anticipated underspend to ESFA as soon as possible

 - completing the Individualised Learner Record (ILR) to report students receiving residential support (and inform future allocations)

-- providing minimal additional management information to EFA on an annual basis (in October) to provide data on student numbers, expenditure and the ILR sector subject areas of RBF supported students
+- providing minimal additional management information to ESFA on an annual basis (in October) to provide data on student numbers, expenditure and the ILR sector subject areas of RBF supported students

 Institutions may use up to 5% of their RBF allocation to cover administrative costs.
 The 5% should be taken from allocation total; it is not an additional 5% on top of the total allocation.